tej1996nitrr/UsersDjango/README.md

 4. Create User profile (profile picture, bio, city etc.)
 5. View other users' profile and their posts.
 6. Object level permissions
-7.Classification of each post based on categories.
+7. Classification of each post based on categories.

 # Requirements:
 1. django = "3.0"